Custom Wine Cellar in Carmel, Indiana

 Capacity depends on the racking layout and how much of the room is dedicated to standard bottle storage versus display, case storage, or specialty bottle sizes.
 This Carmel wine cellar was planned for roughly 322 bottles total, which supports a meaningful collection while still leaving room for a central counter and a finished, comfortable layout.

-Wine racking should be stable, well supported, and designed for the bottle sizes you actually store.
+Wine racks should be stable, well supported, and designed for the bottle sizes you actually store.
 Many homeowners choose systems that include a mix of standard storage, display areas, and case storage so the room stays organized as the collection evolves.
 In The Worthington Way, we focus on a storage plan that fits your habits, not just a single wall of racks.

 Should a wine room have an exterior vent?